Doumeki21/CART253/README.md

-# CART253
+# CART253 - Creative Computation I

-Olenka's course work for cart253.
+Olenka's course work for CART253~!

+A new language, a new world!